-One of the most commonly asked question is “how does addiction start?”
+One of the most commonly asked questions is “how does addiction start?”
 We hear this question asked by addicts in recovery, and also by family members and loved ones.
-The short answer is that it varies by the individual.
+The short answer is that it varies by individual.
 Each person goes through their own journey to addiction – and to their recovery.

 The National Council on Alcoholism and Drug Dependence (NCADD) states that genetics make up only 50% of the risk for alcohol and drug dependence.
-For example, if one sibling underwent a trauma and the other did not, that might explain why only one becomes an addict.
+For example, if one sibling underwent trauma and the other did not, that might explain why only one becomes an addict.
 Another factor may be personality and it’s not clear how much a personality is formed by nature vs. nurture.
-There are a multitude of studies on this topic, but as we all know, studies need to be studied in order to determine their accuracy.
-Most studies can present facts in a way that support the author’s hypothesis.
+There is a multitude of studies on this topic, but as we all know, studies need to be studied in order to determine their accuracy.
+Most studies can present facts in a way that supports the author’s hypothesis.

 When someone consumes drugs, the brain does not function as it would normally, and it begins to release more dopamine than it usually would.
-The reabsorption of the dopamine is blocked by the way the drugs alter the brain’s chemistry, causing a prolonged sensation of happiness or euphoria, longer than a person would experience if they were not using drugs.
+The reabsorption of dopamine is blocked by the way the drugs alter the brain’s chemistry, causing a prolonged sensation of happiness or euphoria, longer than a person would experience if they were not using drugs.
 Since humans have hedonistic tendencies, the brain will begin to ask for more and more of that good feeling, every time requiring just a little bit more than before, thus increasing the dosage of the drug needed to feel that wonderful effect once again, but also building tolerance.
 Before long, simple things that are not related to the drug don’t seem to make them happy, only the drug does.
 Things that someone used to enjoy now seem dull and pointless, and anything that has to do with consuming the drug that releases that good feeling becomes a priority.

 Nobody starts out intending to develop an addiction, but many people get caught in its snare.
 Consider the latest government statistics: